On this page

 Amplitude uses different default training durations for different time intervals and modes.
 In custom mode, you can configure this and add it to the chart date range.

-For example, using a daily interval and looking at the last 30 days of data on the chart, the default training data duration for daily charts is 120 days prior to the start of the chart date range.
+For example, using a daily interval and looking at the last 30 days of data on the chart, the default training data duration for daily charts is 120 days before the chart date range starts.
 In this case, Amplitude uses a total of 150 days of data to train the model.

 In agile mode, Amplitude uses the following default data training durations: